Country info and advice - Mexico

 English, even if just the basics, and will try to help if they can.
 If in doubt,

 point to phrases in your phrase book.
-You will learn quickly enough with the
+You will learn quickly enough with the right attitude.

 I really think that Amanda's points above (some of which I will address below) are unfair and will scare people away from coming to teach in Mexico.
 Please do not take everything she has said as being correct.
 Obviously she had a hard time with certain aspects of living here in Mexico and needed to vent her frustrations in a public forum.

 As for practical advice when coming to teach in Mexico, it is often the norm if you come to work here that you arrive on a tourist visa.
 The company who sponsors you will then organize your work permission.
 This visa is called a FM3 and if the company organizes this for you through their lawyers, they will need to give your passport to immigration for processing.
 You will keep a copy of your passport and you should get a receipt from immigration/lawyer or company which says that they have it.
 As when you live in your own country, it is not normal to carry your passport around the streets with you and you shouldn't need it.
 Simply keep your drivers license (and a photocopy of your passport if you are worried.
 I don't).